 David Bentley

-Bentley began his career with Arsenal, but instead of waking up every morning thinking about football, he was thinking about what bets he was going to place that day instead.
+Bentley began his career with Arsenal.
+But instead of waking up every morning thinking about football, he was thinking about what bets he was going to place that day instead.
 As he started to earn more money from his glamorous career, he was placing between 50-100 bets a day which ranged anywhere from £100 to hundreds of thousands of pounds at a time.
-Fortunately, he managed to beat his addiction and has since been reunited with his love for football instead.
+Fortunately, he managed to beat his addiction.
+Bentley embraced his love for football instead.

 Eidur Gusjohnsen

 Professional forward player for Iceland and Chelsea striker, Eidur Gusjohnsen, admitted to becoming addicted to casino gambling when he lost £400,000 in 5 months.
-Though he may not have been placing five-figure bets like his team counterparts, he was known for dropping £2,000 worth of chips at a time on the roulette wheel.
+Though he may not have been placing five-figure bets like his team counterparts, he dropped £2,000 worth of chips at a time on the roulette wheel.
 Like others, he eventually managed to get a handle on his problem and now provides support and advice to warn others about the dangers.

 Tom Williams

 Last but not least, Tom Williams was almost abandoned by his family when they discovered his secret gambling addiction that almost cost them their home.
-He was estimated to have incurred debts of over £1million by the time the bailiff knocked on the door.
-After his supermodel wife, Nicole McLean gave him the ultimatum of seeking help or her leaving with the kids, he finally stepped up to the mark and put his addiction to bed.
+He incurred debts of over £1million by the time the bailiff knocked on the door.
+His supermodel wife, Nicole McLean gave him the ultimatum of seeking help or her leaving with the kids.
+He finally stepped up to the mark and put his addiction to bed.

 Conclusion

-Even though we might scowl at the fact that footballers earn more money than we could ever dream of, they’re still just as susceptible if not more to the effects of money.
-Not all of them throw it away on gambling, expensive cars, houses, and other material gains either; most professional football players are highly charitable philanthropists that have done more than we could ever think to do for our healthcare systems, the education sector, and the overall economy.
+We might scowl at the fact that soccer players earn more money than we could ever dream of.
+But they’re still just as susceptible if not more to the effects of money.
+Not all of them throw it away on gambling, expensive cars, houses, and other material gains either.
+Most professional football players are highly charitable philanthropists.
+Many of them have done more than we could ever think for our healthcare systems, the education sector, and the overall economy.
 In a world driven by greed, filthy rich people with this kind of attitude are certainly hard to come by…

 Nicola Davidson, a staff writer at Planet 7, is a semi-professional rock climber and lover of poetry and games of skill.
 When she's not scaling mountains or at an open mic night, Nicola enjoys writing about games like Blackjack and Three Card Poker and putting gaming strategies to the test.